 By the time you reach your destination, you'll already have fallen under the spell of Marakele and its enchanting, unspoilt landscape teeming with wildlife.

-A warm welcome awaits you at Marataba Trails Lodge, perched discreetly on the hillside with magnificent views across the stunning Waterfall Valley and hosting never more than eight guests at any one time.
+A warm welcome awaits you at Marataba Mountain Lodge, perched discreetly on the hillside with magnificent views across the stunning Waterfall Valley and hosting never more than ten guests at any one time.
 The attention to detail in the lodge's clever design is mind-boggling, effortlessly applying safari chic to its eco-friendly, conservationist philosophy.

 After settling into your superb eco-suite and enjoying the first of many mouth-watering meals, you can choose to join an afternoon game drive or simply relax by the pool on the timber deck and ease yourselves gently into your African adventure.